tmux-python/tmuxp/doc/quickstart_python.rst

     and allow a quick option to grab the current tmux's environment's :class:`Server`, :class:`Window` and :class:`Pane` via CLI.

-If you have multiple tmux session's open.
-You can see that all of the methods in :class:`Server` are available.
+If you have multiple tmux sessions open, you can see that all of the methods in :class:`Server` are available.

 We can list sessions with :meth:`Server.list_sessions`: